NAMA Speakers Bureau

 Dusty Yao arranges my lecture schedules and has a simple form for fielding inquiries.
 Due to high demand, we are often booking more than one year in advance.

 Home: Ohio Full name: Walt Sturgeon Contact: firstname.lastname@example.org

 I am available depending on commitments I have already made.
 My busiest times usually are mid-August through early September and most of October.
 I am willing to go pretty much anywhere, and greatly prefer visiting areas during their mushroom season!

-My work focuses on the systematics of the beautiful parasol mushrooms in the genera Lepiota, Leucoagaricus and Leucocoprinus.
-The main questions I try to answer are: which species are there in California, in Hawai’i, Panama and in Thailand, how do we recognize them and how are they related to each other and to the other members of the Agaricaceae.
-Biodiversity and conservation are topics close to my heart.
+My work focuses on the systematics of the beautiful parasol mushrooms in the genera Lepiota, Leucoagaricus and Leucocoprinus, with sidepaths into Pluteus, Helvella and some other nice genera.
+The main questions I try to answer are: which species are there in California, how do we recognize them and how are they related to each other and to the other members of their respective families.

-I am happy to talk on recent developments in mushroom classifications, ecology and a variety of other topics, either as a speaker or as foray mycologist.
+I am happy to talk on recent developments in mushroom classifications, fungal conservation efforts, and a variety of other topics.

 - Amanitas of California